inthescales/lyre-site/blog/_posts/2023-2-19-construction-the-corpus.md

 ### Being selective

-This raises a question: which elements from these languages should be included in the corpus?
+When we look to English and its ancestors to build our corpus, a question arises: which elements from these languages should be included?
 While English borrows many roots from Latin and Greek, it doesn't use all of them.
 Only some portion of them made it into English.
 The choice is: should we add roots from ancestor languages to the corpus unconditionally?
 Or should we only take some and not others?

 I think there are advantages to both, and the choice will lend a distinct flavor to the output of the program.
 Including all morphs greatly expands the possible output of the program, with more material for making more different combinations.
 This increases the novelty and variability of the results.
 Alternatively, restricting the selection brings the output closer in line with actual English.